 All-on-4 implant-supported dentures are attached to multiple dental implants that are surgically inserted through the gums and through the jawbone to keep them in place.
 It takes four to six months for the bone to fully heal and bond with dental implants after they are placed.

 Patients can receive immediate-load All-on-4 implant-supported dentures if All-on-4 implants are used.
 This means they’ll be able to use their new All-on-4 implant-supported dentures right away.

 Patients who receive conventional implants for their dentures must wait until they are fully healed before wearing their All-on-4 implant-supported dentures.
 This can take anywhere from six months to a year.

 Patients who have All-on-4 implant-supported dentures will begin eating with them the same day they receive their restoration.
 They can, however, eat soft foods and chew slowly as they recover, which can take several months.
 Patients who have had All-on-4 surgery have normally gotten used to eating with dentures by the time they are healed, so eating crunchy or chewy foods is usually not a big deal.

-Patients with standard All-on-4 implant-supported dentures will eat their favorite foods four to six months after the implants are installed, when their denture repair is attached.
+Patients with standard All-on-4 implant-supported dentures will eat their favourite foods four to six months after the implants are installed when their denture repair is attached.
 It can take a few meals to get used to eating with dentures that remain in place when chewing, but most patients adapt quickly.